Joe Jackson (talent manager): Later life and death

 In 2011, Jackson was inducted into the Arkansas Black Hall of Fame.
 In 2014, when his son Michael was posthumously inducted into the Rhythm and Blues Music Hall of Fame with a Lifetime Achievement Award, Jackson accepted the award on his behalf.
-The following year Jackson himself was awarded the organization's Humanitarian Award.
-In June 2015, Jackson appeared at the BET Awards 2015 with his daughter Janet as she accepted the Ultimate Icon Award.
+The following year, Jackson received the organization's Humanitarian Award.
+In June 2015, he appeared at the BET Awards 2015 with his daughter Janet as she accepted the Ultimate Icon Award.

-On July 27, 2015, Jackson was rushed to a hospital after a stroke and heart arrhythmia while celebrating his 87th birthday in Brazil.
+On July 27, 2015, Jackson was rushed to a hospital after suffering a stroke and heart arrhythmia while celebrating his 87th birthday in Brazil.
 He was not stable enough to fly out of the country for further treatment until two weeks later.
 Upon his arrival to Los Angeles on August 11, he was treated at the Cedars-Sinai Medical Center to correct his blurred vision following the stroke.
 In January 2017, Jackson's brother Lawrence died.

-Death and burial

-On June 22, 2018, TMZ reported that Jackson was hospitalized in Las Vegas in the final stages of terminal pancreatic cancer.
-He died aged 89 at a hospice in Las Vegas at 3:30 a.m.
+On June 22, 2018, TMZ reported that Jackson had been hospitalized in Las Vegas in the final stages of terminal pancreatic cancer.
+He died at a hospice in Las Vegas at 3:30 a.m.
 (PDT) on June 27.
-He was surrounded by his wife and nine of his eleven children.

-On July 2, 2018, Jackson was interred at Forest Lawn Memorial Park in Glendale, near Los Angeles, the same Southern California cemetery as his son Michael, who was buried there in 2009.
+On July 2, Jackson was interred at Forest Lawn Memorial Park in Glendale, near Los Angeles, the same cemetery as his son Michael, who was buried there in 2009.